 In today’s world, innovative technologies have helped achieve goals that were unimaginable in the past.
 In addition to improved efficiency, new technologies are affordable and accessible for big and small consumers alike.

 Over the years, digital disruption has hit industries like a tidal wave.
-While other sectors benefit from API integration, the world of healthcare is lagging behind.
+While other sectors benefit from API integration, the world of healthcare is lagging.

-Especially since the healthcare industry requires complex coordination between insurance carriers, healthcare providers, patients, and third-party vendors, it’s essential to adopt the latest interoperability tech.
+Especially since the healthcare sector requires complex coordination between insurance carriers, healthcare providers, patients, and third-party vendors, it’s essential to adopt the latest interoperability tech.

 The varying API applications have improvised the healthcare industry, known for its pen-and-paper legacy systems.
 Today smaller facilities, such as clinics and medical startups, have vastly adapted APIs to handle multi-facet data challenges.